Norwich: Middle Ages

-In 1216, the castle fell to Louis, Dauphin of France and Hildebrand's Hospital was founded, followed ten years later by the Franciscan Friary and Dominican Friary.
+In 1216, the castle fell to Louis, Dauphin of France, and Hildebrand's Hospital was founded, followed ten years later by the Franciscan Friary and Dominican Friary.
 The Great Hospital dates from 1249 and the College of St Mary in the Field from 1250.
 In 1256, Whitefriars was founded.
 In 1266 the city was sacked by the "Disinherited".
 It has the distinction of being the only English city ever to be excommunicated, following a riot between citizens and monks in 1274.

-As a penance, St Ethelbert's Gate, one of the entrances to the cathedral priory, was constructed by Norwich citizens.
-In 1278 the Cathedral received final consecration.
-In 1290 the city flooded.
-Austin Friary was founded in that year.
+From 1280 to 1340 the city walls were built.
+At around 2 + 1/2 mi, these walls, along with the river, enclosed a larger area than that of the City of London.
+However, when the city walls were constructed it was made illegal to build outside them, inhibiting the expansion of the city.
+Part of these walls remains standing today.
+Around this time, the city was made a county corporate and became the seat of one of the most densely populated and prosperous counties of England.
 The engine of trade was wool from Norfolk's sheepwalks.
 Wool made England rich, and the staple port of Norwich "in her state doth stand With towns of high'st regard the fourth of all the land", as Michael Drayton noted in Poly-Olbion (1612).
 The wealth generated by the wool trade throughout the Middle Ages financed the construction of many fine churches, so that Norwich still has more medieval churches than any other city in Western Europe north of the Alps.
 Throughout this period Norwich established wide-ranging trading links with other parts of Europe, its markets stretching from Scandinavia to Spain and the city housing a Hanseatic warehouse.
 To organise and control its exports to the Low Countries, Great Yarmouth, as the port for Norwich, was designated one of the staple ports under the terms of the 1353 Statute of the Staple.